MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 >[!div class="mx-imgBorder"]
 >:::image type="content" source="media/embed-tokens/generating-embed-token.png" alt-text="A diagram showing how the web app generates an embed token as part of the authentication flow in an embed for your customers Power B I embedded analytics solution.":::

-4. Your web app calls the generate token REST API requesting the *embed token*.
+4. Your web app calls the generate token REST API requesting the *embed token*, which specifies which Power BI content can be embedded.

-5. Your web app generates an *embed token*, which specifies which Power BI content can be embedded.
+5. The REST API returns the *embed token* to your web app.

-6. Your web app provides the *embed token* to its user.
+6. The web app passes the embed token to the user's web browser.

-7. The web app user uses the *embed token* to access Power BI.
+7. The web app user uses the embed token to access Power BI.

 ### Embed for your organization